 The enforcement section ensures compliance of industrial and commercial air pollution sources within Cuyahoga County that are regulated by Ohio EPA.
 The Enforcement section responds to citizen complaints regarding outdoor air quality; inspects regulated sources; and regulates asbestos abatement and demolition activities in Cuyahoga County for sources that are subject to the National Emission Standards for Hazardous Air Pollutants for asbestos.

-- Notification form with Instructions
+- Notification Form and Instructions

 - Fact sheets